Broncos' Courtland Sutton: Likely sitting Saturday - NewsBreak

 Broncos' Courtland Sutton: Likely sitting Saturday

-Sutton (knee) is likely to sit out Saturday's preseason game against Seattle, Mike Klis of 9News Denver reports.
-Sutton previously declared that he would play in one of Denver's two remaining preseason games, so he evidently plans to suit up for the third one.
+Sutton (knee) is likely to sit out Saturday's preseason game against Seattle, 9News' Mike Klis reports.
+Sutton previously declared that he would play in one of Denver's two remaining preseason games, so he evidently plans to suit up for the third preseason game.
 According to Klis, the Broncos would prefer to play Sutton on a grass field rather than Seattle's turf.
 The Broncos play at home against the Rams in their preseason finale, so Sutton might test out his knee in that setting.www.cbssports.com

 Comments / 0